cardano-foundation/CIPs/CIP-param-application/README.md

 In short, we'll get:
 * Easier and cheaper parameter verification on-chain
-* A more automation friendly build for such architectures
+* A more automation-friendly build for such architectures
 * Less error prone builds

 ### Alternatives

-Continuing to use the [example above](#motivation-why-is-this-cip-necessary), implementing such a validation on-chain would involve a few key steps.
+Implementing such a validation on-chain would involve a few steps.

 First, the whole target contract has to be wrapped within an outer function which the parameters will be applied to it.
 This leads to single occurances of